joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/07/24/dining/these-grilled-chicken-breasts-are-juicy-and-flavorful-promise.html

 **Argentines Facing Surge of Criticism After World Cup Loss Have Something to Say**\
-`Many Argentines condemned their players’ racist chants and aggressive behavior, but rejected what felt like a sweeping stigmatization of their entire nation.`\
+`Many Argentines condemned their players’ racist chants and aggressive behavior during the World Cup, but rejected what felt like a sweeping stigmatization of their entire nation.`\
 https://www.nytimes.com/2026/07/24/world/americas/argentina-world-cup-racism-players.html

 **Measles Cases Hit New Record in U.S., as Vaccination Rates Wane**\